Clothing to Keep You Warm for Half or Full/Multi Day Trips

 In our home we live by the Alaskan tradition of taking shoes off in the house.
 Feel free to enjoy our home in your wool socks or bring some comfortable house slippers.

-small day pack – personal care essentials – baseball cap – sunglasses – camera
+Small day pack – personal care essentials – baseball cap – sunglasses – camera.

-What we provide: We’ll provide the over layers of arctic clothing that will go over your clothing gear.
+We’ll provide the over layers of arctic clothing that will go over your clothing gear.
 This will include arctic parka and bibs, Alaskan mushing hat, neck gaiters and gauntlet over mitts.
 If you are joining us for one of our overnight camping adventures, we’ll also have headlights, sleeping bags, tents and all the essentials of having fun winter camping.
 Expect great food and snacks as well.

 The most common issue we see is that folks get chilly because their clothing layers are too tight and restrictive.
 Be sure that when you put on all your layers that you can move about easily and that your arms and legs are not feeling bound up.